puroman/chewdoc/README.md

 ## Contributing

-We welcome research collaborations!
-Please see our [contribution guidelines](CONTRIBUTING.md) for:
+We welcome collaborations expecialy from research teams!
-- Experimental design principles
+We would like to work on the following topics:
 - Benchmarking methodologies
 - Documentation patterns research
+- Experimental design principles
+- LLM-assisted and LLM-led documentation workflows
+- Natural language documentation generation
+- On-demand documentation generation
+- Usage examples generation

+Please see our [contribution guidelines](CONTRIBUTING.md) for more details.

 ---